Free Initial Consultation

 You may hire an attorney to represent you at the hearing.
 This is your opportunity to produce evidence and testimony if you believe the plaintiff’s allegations are untrue.

-If You Violate the 50B or 50C Protective Order
+What Happens If You Violate a 50B or 50C Protective Order in NC

 Willful violation of 50B is a Class A1 misdemeanor that will impose prison time and payment of a fine.